Janet Jackson albums discography

 The albums discography of American singer Janet Jackson consists of eleven studio albums, four compilation albums, and two remix albums.
 When she was fifteen, her father arranged a contract for her with A&M Records.
-Her debut album, Janet Jackson (1982), peaked at number 64 on US the Billboard 200 chart and sold 250,000 copies in the United States.
+Her debut album, Janet Jackson (1982), peaked at number 64 on the US Billboard 200 chart and sold 250,000 copies in the United States.
 Her next album, Dream Street (1984), peaked at number 147 on the Billboard 200, a weaker effort than her previous album.
-Her third album, Control (1986), became known as her breakthrough album, topping the Billboard 200 and sold over 10 million copies worldwide.
+Her third album, Control (1986), became known as her breakthrough album, topping the Billboard 200 and selling over 10 million copies worldwide.
 Her fourth album, Rhythm Nation 1814 (1989), topped the Billboard 200 for four consecutive weeks and sold three million copies within the first four months of its release.
 The album went on to produce seven consecutive top 5 hits, four of them reaching the top spot on the US Billboard Hot 100 in three separate calendar years, a record yet to be broken.
 The album was certified 6× Platinum by the Recording Industry Association of America (RIAA), and has sold over 12 million copies worldwide.

 After being approached personally by Virgin Records owner Richard Branson, and signing the multi-million dollar contract with the label, she released her fifth studio album, Janet (1993).
 The album debuted at number one on the Billboard 200 with the largest first-week sales in history for a female artist at the time.
 It became Jackson's third consecutive album to top the chart, as well as reaching the number one position in Australia, New Zealand and the UK.
-Certified 6× platinum by the RIAA, it sold over 14 million copies.
+Certified 6× platinum by the RIAA, it sold over 20 million copies worldwide.
 In 1995, Jackson released her first compilation album, Design of a Decade: 1986–1996.
 It was certified double platinum by the RIAA.
 In 1996, Jackson received an $80 million dollar contract, making her the world's highest paid musical act for the second time in her career.
 Following the contract was her sixth album The Velvet Rope (1997).
 The album produced one of the biggest hits of her career, "Together Again".
-The Velvet Rope was certified 3× Platinum in the US and sold over eight million copies worldwide.
+The Velvet Rope was certified 3× Platinum in the US and sold over ten million copies worldwide.